samyemad/asynchronous-service-communication/docs/FirstApproach.md

 If a callback delivery fails, it is retried automatically using the retry mechanism.
 For each failed callback:
 - The system will retry the callback delivery using the stored commands in the `CallbackDeliveryOutbox` table.
-- Once a callback is successfully delivered, the corresponding command will be marked as processed.

 ### 6️⃣ Event Flow Summary